MariaRevili/multivariate-causal-forest/README.md

 ```

-A full demonstrative example is shown in
+A full demonstrative example is shown by simulated_example.py.